shubhamsharmaer/contextapi/counter/Counter Notes.md

 ## Good Practices in This Project

 1. **Separation of Concerns**:
-   - The context logic is placed in a separate file (`Countercontext.jsx`), ensuring modularity and reusability.
+   - The context logic is placed in the separate file (`Countercontext.jsx`), ensuring modularity and reusability.

 2. **Global State Management**:
    - Context API is correctly used to share the counter's state across components without prop drilling.